meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

 You can verify that you have a proper data cable (rather than a charge-only type cable) and that the appropriate drivers for your system are installed by performing the following test.
 Select your operating system below.

 If you can see your device, you are ready to flash the firmware.
-Skip to the[Choose Firmware Flashing Method section](#choose-firmware-flashing-method).
+Skip to the [Choose Firmware Flashing Method section](#choose-firmware-flashing-method).

 If you don't see your device in the following test, you either: